timmcginley/41936/Assignments/A.md

 * All non PM subjects need to submit invoices to their PM documenting the work they have done for Part A.
 * The PM should then collate the invoices, hours and work done into a single document that they submit with the rest of the documents.

+## A8 Client Report
+* Provide basic guidance to the client on what you have found from your analysis.
+* You should explain to them the implications of different different further analysis that you could do.

 <!-- 2025
 This will also include user studies based on current thesis work - they will produce the model but also reports for 4 users . inlcuding fire safety or maybe this goes to agile? work it out in the circular repo.